Stochastic grid bundling method for backward stochastic differential equations: Numerical Experiments

 This example is originally from \cite{zhao_li_zhang_2012}.
 The considered FBSDE is given by

 We take the initial and terminal conditions $x_0 = 0$ and $Y_T = \sin(X_T+T)$.

 The exact solution is given by

 The terminal time is set to be $T=1$ and $(Y_0,Z_0)=(0,1)$.
 We use the set $\{1, x, x^2\}$ as the regression base for this example.
 We apply equal partitioning bundling for all our tests with the sample paths sorted by the value function $x$.
+As mentioned in Session \ref{session_assumptions}, not all assumptions set in this work are necessary for the basic SGBM algorithm to work.
+For example, Assumption \ref{assumption:globally_lipschitz} is included to ensure the existence and uniqueness of the solution of the BSDE.
+In this example, even though the driver is not Lipschitz, one can check that the above solution solves the BSDE with It\^o's formula, and the SGBM algorithm still applies.

 Table \ref{test_case_general} shows the tests that we have run.
 Basically, our test cases can be placed into two groups.
-Test cases 1a, 1b, 1c are tests for the explicit version of our algorithm, while test cases 1d, 1e, 1f are for the Cracn-Nicolson version.
+Test cases 1a, 1b, 1c are tests for the explicit version of our algorithm, while test cases 1d, 1e, 1f are for the Crank-Nicolson version.
 Within each group, the three tests are run for identical test settings, except for the constant $L$, i.e., the pre-set limit for the Euclidean norm so that we may check the influence of the factor $L$.
 Within each test, the factors $M$, $N$ and $B$ are linked to a common factor $J$ such that when $J$ tends infinity, $N$, $B$ and $M/B$ tend to infinity as well.
-The error of our algorithm should converge with respect to $J$ according to our theoretical derivations.
+This setting is inspired by our observation on the error bound that all three factors should tend to infinity together to ensure the convergence of the algorithm.
+However, the extra ratio between the three factors is from empirical experience.